-3. Ask the volunteers to study their classmates for a minute or two and memorize their names and where they are sitting.
+3. Ask the volunteers to study their classmates for a minute and memorize their names and where they are sitting.

-4. Ask volunteers to leave the room and, while thye’re out, have two students switch places and two students switch name tags.
+4. Ask volunteers to leave the room and, while they’re out, have two students switch places, and two students switch name tags.

-5. Have volunteers come back in and see who can identify what has changed faster.
+5. Have volunteers come back and see who can identify what has changed faster.

-6. Play a few rounds so everyone gets to be the volunteer once (if enough time).
+6. Play a few rounds so everyone gets to be the volunteer once (if there is enough time).

 1. Cut out “Liar, Liar” cards (page 3).
 Make enough copies so each student in your class can have a card.

-2. Distribute them; students must not let others see their card.
+2. Distribute them; students must not let others see their cards.
 Learners then stand up and mingle, meeting people and talking.

 3. When asked questions, anyone with a True card must give true answers; anyone with a False card must lie (except about their name), inventing false life stories based on the information in their cards.

-4. Afterwards, get students into paris or small groups.
-Have them share the information they found out on their classmates and guess who the “Liars” were.
+4. Afterwards, get students into pairs or small groups.
+Have them share the information they found out about their classmates and guess who the “Liars” were.

-5. Finish up with a whole-class stage when the lists are read out and the truth is revealed.
+5. Finish with a whole-class stage when the lists are read, and the truth is revealed.

 6. Groups get 3 points for each “Liar” correctly spotted but lose one for every mistake.